Coles Mastercard application guide

 From eligibility criteria to application details and documents, here's what you need to know to apply for a Coles Mastercard.

-If you've never applied for a credit card or if you want to increase your chances of being approved, you can use this guide to learn more about the Coles Mastercard application process, including the eligibility requirements and details you’ll need to provide.
+You can apply for a Coles Mastercard credit card online in around 15 minutes and could receive a response within 60 seconds of submitting your details.
+Use this guide to learn more about the Coles Mastercard application process, including the eligibility requirements and details you’ll need to provide.
 We also go through how to apply for Coles Mastercard balance transfer offers and other factors to consider before you apply.